 WHY IT MATTERS:

-Also on that “Thanks” page, there’s a section offering yard signs.
+There’s also a section on that page offering yard signs.
 The user’s data is also passed into this form, auto-populating hidden input fields.
-So, they can request a yard sign with one click after making a donation.
-That yard sign request gets sent separately as a new entry, triggering different automated emails, and if necessary, can send the data to different API endpoints.
+This means that they can request a yard sign with one click after making a donation.
+That yard sign request gets sent separately as a new entry, triggering different automated emails and workflows.